 At SPSI we are health care professionals and must behave in an ethical way.
 We follow the ethical guidelines and principles of the professional associations we are members of.
-In part, this means that your therapist cannot be your friend because it would cause problems in therapy.
-It would also go against the ethical code we follow.
+In part, this means that your treatment team cannot be your friend because it would cause problems in treatment.
+It would also go against the ethical code of ethics we follow.